Scientific name: Rosa canina L.

 Plant Parts: Flower, fruit, flower oil and flower hydrosol

-Dried Dog Rose fruits wholesaler, supplier and exporter.
+Dried Dog Rose fruits and flowers wholesaler, supplier and exporter.

 ACPFOOD is where you can buy dried Rose Hips .
-Since we purchase high quality products directly from farmers, we provide and sell bulk dried Rosa Canina fruits with best quality to wholesalers and retailers and you can buy it from us with the best price.
+Since we purchase high quality products directly from farmers, we provide and sell bulk dried Rosa canina fruits and flowers with best quality to wholesalers, retailers and manufacturer and you can buy it from us with the best price.

 To order this product, please contact us.